DevJSter/StealthPass-Docs/Readme.md

 ## Protocol Architecture and User Flow

-Encryptix's architecture leverages the combined power of Base Blockchain, Inco's encrypted storage, and Hyperlane's cross-chain messaging to create a seamless event ticketing experience.
+StealthPass's architecture leverages the combined power of Base Blockchain, Inco's encrypted storage, and Hyperlane's cross-chain messaging to create a seamless event ticketing experience.
 The protocol's user flow ensures a smooth interaction for organizers and attendees, from ticket purchases to verifications:

 1. **User Registration**: Users can connect wallets using Privy or generate local wallets for anonymous interactions.
 2. **Ticket Storage**: Credentials, such as NFTs and USDC, are securely stored on Base Blockchain.
 Encrypted ticket data is offloaded to Inco, functioning as an IPFS-like storage but with enhanced privacy features.